 Add 1 cup of each of the dry ingredients (flour, coconut and sugar) into a large mixing bowl and combine.
 Mix in the zest of one lime.

-Make a well in the middle the dry ingredients and add the lime juice and 1 cup of non-dairy milk to the centre.
+Make a well in the middle the dry ingredients and add the lime juice and enough non-dairy milk to make up 1 cup of liquid in total to the centre.
 Mix gently until the ingredients are combined.
 The cake batter will seem a bit runny, but that’s fine.

 Add the mixture to your prepared loaf tin and bake in the oven for around 25 minutes.
 You can test to see if the cake is cooked through with a skewer.
 If it comes out clean, your cake is ready.
 If there is cake batter stuck to the skewer, you should cook for an extra few minutes.